jamesgarriss/parables/README.md

 # The Parables of Jesus
 This is a six-week, video-based class on the parables of Jesus.
-It is designed to be used by small groups, whether they meet at church or in home.
+It is designed to be used by small groups, whether they meet at church or in a home.
 The *purpose* of this class is not for me to teach you what these parables mean.
 The *purpose* is teach you how to interpret and apply parables for youself.

 There are actually seven videos in this class: